Robert01101101/Robert01101101/README.md

 These days I'm looking for work and keeping myself busy by working on a personal Flutter project.
 Before that, I spent 3 years working as a Mixed Reality Software Developer at Clirio, where I developed cross-platform XR GIS apps in Unity with C#, and got to work with technologies like ASP.NET Blazor and Three.js.

-My background is very interdisciplinary, I've always had an inexhaustible curiosity and love for digital media, which led me to attend Simon Fraser University (SFU), where I earned my Bachelor's Degree of Science with a major in Interactive Arts & Technology.
+My background is very interdisciplinary, I've always had an inexhaustible curiosity and love for digital media.
+I studied at Simon Fraser University (SFU), where I earned my Bachelor's Degree of Science with a major in Interactive Arts & Technology.
 In this program, I learned the principles of Design, Media Arts, and Programming, in a highly collaborative and iterative environment.
 These experiences have shaped me into a designer who emphasizes the user experience, a developer who values scalability and accessibility, and an expert in rapid prototyping.

 **Contact me if you would like to make cool stuff together!
 I'm currently looking for work.**